Related Post: Anishinaabe Rock Art

 In 1976 the Ontario government of the day created a new park – Petroglyphs Provincial Park.
 Since 1990 Ontario Parks has managed the site along with members of a nearby Ojibwa First Nation whose ancestors first moved into the area in the late 1700s.
 Their present community is found on Buckhorn Lake southwest of and above Burleigh Falls.

-It is about a forty-kilometer hike and paddle from the petroglyph site to their community though they may have lived closer to the site before the lumbermen, farmers, and miners started arriving in the 1850s.
+It is about a forty-kilometer hike and paddle from the petroglyph site to their community although the area may have been considered the hunting grounds of one of their families before the lumbermen, farmers, and miners started arriving in the 1850s.
 While the Ojibwe community has no direct link to the petroglyphs, the 2015 Park Information Guide informs us that –

 Today the local First Nation of Curve Lake acts as a steward of the petroglyph site providing Ontario Parks with guidance in this culturally significant and ceremonial place.

 This guidance is presumably because the current “spiritual caretakers” of the site share some cultural traits with the creators of the petroglyphs, in particular, a mythological worldview that they can use to explain the meaning of the images.
 The ongoing mystery about the exact meaning of the petroglyphs shows how tenuous that cultural connection really is.

 The Most Detailed Study of the Site: